What Foods Are Toxic to Dogs? The Complete Guide

 Xylitol (Birch Sugar) - Potentially Fatal

-Xylitol is arguably the most dangerous common food ingredient for dogs.
-It is an artificial sweetener found in sugar-free gum, candy, baked goods, peanut butter (some brands), toothpaste, and certain medications.
-In dogs, xylitol triggers a rapid, massive release of insulin, causing blood sugar to plummet to life-threatening levels within 10-60 minutes.
-Higher doses can cause acute liver failure within 24-72 hours.
+Xylitol might be the most dangerous everyday item in your house if you have a dog.
+It's an artificial sweetener hiding in sugar-free gum, some peanut butter brands, candy, baked goods, toothpaste, and certain medications.
+In dogs, it causes a massive insulin spike that crashes their blood sugar to dangerous levels within 10-60 minutes.
+At higher doses, it destroys the liver within 24-72 hours.

 Chocolate - Dose-Dependent, Can Be Fatal